juaml/junifer/docs/contribution.rst

 3. The pull request should also include a short one-liner of your contribution in `docs/changes/latest.inc`.
 If it's your first contribution, also add yourself to `docs/changes/contributors.inc`.
-3. The pull request will be tested for several different Python versions.
+4. The pull request will be tested against several Python versions.
-4. Someone from the core team will review your work and guide you to a successful contribution.
+5. Someone from the core team will review your work and guide you to a successful contribution.